Things to do in Leticia Amazon Colombia

 Photo (mod.) by Mario Montenegro, Leticia Market, Amazon Colombia, CC BY-SA 2.0

-4. Learn about indigenous Amazon communities
+4. Learn from indigenous Amazon communities

-5. Take a riverboat tour from Leticia
+5. Breathe the amazon in a riverboat tour

 Just a short boat ride away from Leticia, you’ll find Isla de los Micos (Monkey Island), where you can observe different monkey species.
 Take a longer riverboat tour to fully appreciate the beauty of the river and rainforest while searching for wildlife at the shores and in the river.